luna/luna-book/calling-c-functions.md

 ## Managed Pointers

-The improved version of pointers are managed pointers - pointers with a finalizer to run when the pointer is garbage collected.
+With standard pointers we need to think about freeing unused memory, or it will clutter up our RAM.
+We can fix that issue with managed pointers – pointers that can be automatically garbage collected when no longer needed.
+Since managed pointers are available the regular pointers should not be used any more.
 To create managed pointer for single value of `X` type call, like for pointer, `malloc` method just on the managed pointer class:
 ```
 ptr = ManagedPointer X . malloc
 ```